A 5 minute read

 A businesses culture has always been important, but it’s only become a popular point of discussion in the past 20 years or so.

-This article is the second in a series which looks at practical tips for business growth, success and expansion.
+This article is the second in a series (you can read the first article, about Business Plans if you haven’t already) which looks at practical tips for business growth, success and expansion.
 The insight contained is derived from working closely with business owners to improve company performance, and clients who have taken part in a HM War Room session.

 Why has the importance of corporate culture seemingly increased exponentially as the workplace continues to evolve?